nowsecure/node-fatmacho/README.md

 Legal
 -----
-This node module has been written by Sergi Àlvarez at Nowsecure
+This node module has been written by Sergi Àlvarez at Nowsecure and it is distributed under the MIT license.

-TODO: Define license

 Usage
 -----